carlssonnp/test-another-remote-/simulations/setup/README.md

 19. Be able to [log into an EC2 instance](https://github.com/avantcredit/avant-analytics/wiki/Configure-your-new-EC2-instance)

-20. [Ask IT](https://avantcreditcorp.service-now.com/navpage.do) for access to "analytics-microvariable-server" on Heroku.

-21. Clone [the microvariable server](https://github.com/avantcredit/analytics-microvariable-server) and ask your Gaurdian to give you the `config/database.yml` (yes, a third file different from the other two).
+20. Clone [the microvariable server](https://github.com/avantcredit/analytics-microvariable-server) and ask your Gaurdian to give you the `config/database.yml` (yes, a third file different from the other two).